BruhdaDhruba/Snakeshooter-for-IS1200-/README.md

 ### Making & Installation

 To compile the code, you need the following:
-* The files (simply download the Snakeshooter2 file)
+* The files (simply download the zip by clicking on code and "Download ZIP file")
 * MCB32 toolchain
 * A pic32 board connected to the computer via USB